jqq125/NSAP/README.md

 # NSAP:A neighborhood subgraph aggregation method for drug-disease association prediction
 This is our Pytorch implementation for the paper:
-Qiqi Jiao,Yu Jiang, Yang Zhang, Yadong Wang, and Junyi Li(2022).NSAP:
+Qiqi Jiao,Yu Jiang, Yang Zhang, Yadong Wang, and Junyi Li(2022).NSAP:A neighborhood subgraph aggregation method for drug-disease association prediction.

 ## Table of Contents